PHOTOGRAPHY Robert Bruckner & Geoffrey Stuart

 POETRY: PRESENTING POETRY Barry Rae

-Do you like the idea of writing poems?
-Or are you already writing?
+Are you already writing poems?
 If so, come along to a friendly class where we will try out some enjoyable writing exercises to get you going.
 Bring any poems in progress if you’d like feedback each week.
+Class limited to 8.

 This is a discussion group with members giving their views on subjects that are introduced by the co-ordinators, and with plenty of opportunity given for a variety of perspectives leading to (sometimes) healthy but polite disagreements.